null

 How does I&R work?

-Recruiters develop a network of people, businesses and institutions that help in finding and referring potentially eligible children and young adults.
-The recruiter visits the parent or guardian to determine eligibility by asking questions that fall under the State and Federal guidelines.
+Recruiters develop a network of people, businesses and institutions that help in finding and referring to potentially eligible children and young adults.
+The recruiter visits the parent or guardian to determine eligibility by asking questions that fall under the state and federal guidelines.
 If the requirements are met, a Certificate of Eligibility (COE) is filled out and signed by the parent or guardian.

-The Migrant staff faces the constant challenge of identifying children who live in mobile homes and rural and/or remote areas.
+The Migrant Education staff faces the constant challenge of identifying children who live in mobile homes and rural and/or remote areas.
 It is a difficult task to find migrant families because of their diverse working hours, unmarked homes, and changing work locations.
-In order to assist districts in their efforts to extend their services to as many children as possible, the regional office has four regional recruiters.
+In order to extend services to as many children as possible, the regional office has four regional recruiters.
 The regional recruiter travels to various work sites to seek out and enroll new migrant families and share with them information regarding the various migrant services and programs.

 What makes a child eligible?

-To qualify for the Migrant Education Program, a migrant child must have moved within the past three years across state(s) or school district boundaries with a migrant parent, guardian, or him or herself.
+To qualify for the Migrant Education program, a migrant child must have moved within the past three years across state(s) or school district boundaries with or without a migrant parent/guardian.
 To qualify, the child, the child's guardian, or a member of the child's immediate family must obtain temporary or seasonal employment in an agricultural, fishing, or food processing activity.
-The child may be in any grade level between preschool and 12, and must not be a high school graduate or older than 22 years old.
+The child may be in any grade level between preschool and 12th grade, and must not be a high school graduate or older than 22 years old.